OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

 10.  **About Advertisements and Other Commercial Content Served or Enhanced by Facebook**

-    Our goal is to deliver ads and commercial content that are valuable to our users and advertisers.
+    Our goal is to deliver advertising and other commercial or sponsored content that is valuable to our users and advertisers.
 In order to help us do that, you agree to the following:
-    1. You can use your privacy settings to limit how your name and profile picture may be associated with commercial, sponsored, or related content (such as a brand you like) served or enhanced by us.
-You give us permission to use your name and profile picture in connection with that content, subject to the limits you place.
+    1. You give us permission to use your name, profile picture, content, and information in connection with commercial, sponsored, or related content (such as a brand you like) served or enhanced by us.
+This means, for example, that you permit a business or other entity to pay us to display your name and/or profile picture with your content or information, without any compensation to you.
+If you have selected a specific audience for your content or information, we will respect your choice when we use it.

     2. We do not give your content or information to advertisers without your consent.
     3. You understand that we may not always identify paid services and communications as such.